Cross-Border E-Commerce: Logistics, Taxes & Payments Guide 2026

 A huge portion of these cross-border purchases originates from China, driven by competitive pricing and an enormous variety of goods.
 This highlights the importance of having efficient supply chains and logistics partners capable of handling shipments from major global manufacturing hubs.

-Actionable Insights for Your Shopify Store
+Actionable Insights for Your Online Store

 1. Refine Your Social Media Marketing Research shows about half of Singaporeans make purchases through social platforms like Facebook and Instagram.
 Create campaigns that speak to the values of mature buyers.
 This means highlighting product quality, durability, and excellent customer service rather than just flash sales.
 Actionable Tip: Use Facebook ads with clear, high-contrast images and simple text overlays.
 Target interests like “quality craftsmanship” or “gardening” alongside age demographics, instead of relying on trend-based interests.